 According to Statista, report the total number of apps – free and paid – downloaded is increasing every year.
 In 2016 it was at 140.68 billion downloads, and that has gone up to 218 billion in 2020.
 A stunning growth of close to 55% in just four years!

-- Like anything free, free apps have always outnumbered the premium apps’ market by many times over, as far as downloads go.
-The profits and revenue earned maybe a comparison of apples and oranges.
-According to SensorTower, the report even if you take the biggest money spinners of 2020 then you will see of the top-grossing apps included a combination of free and premium apps, with the top two places going to TikTok and YouTube – both free.
+- Like anything free, free apps have always outnumbered the premium apps market by many times over, as far as downloads go.
+The profits and revenue earned may be a comparison of apples and oranges.
+According to SensorTower, the report even if you take the biggest money spinners of 2020 then you will see the top-grossing apps including a combination of free and premium apps, with the top two places going to TikTok and YouTube – both free.